StephenLeeDev/FlutterSocialMediaV1/README.md

 # Flutter Social Media V1

-This is a Social Media project that is researching best practices in Flutter development (Work in progress; Direct messaging not yet implemented)
+This is a Social Media project that is researching best practices in Flutter development
+<br>I took inspiration from the UI/UX of YouTube and Instagram
+<br>(Work in progress; Direct messaging not yet implemented)

 - MVVM design pattern
 - Clean Architecture